-§257.73(d), which requires the initial structural stability assessment completed by Gredell Engineering, is provided for reference below.
+§257.73(d), which requires the initial and periodic review of the initial structural stability assessment completed by Gredell Engineering, is provided for reference below.

-(d)(1) The owner or operate of the CCR unit must conduct initial and periodic structural stability assessments and document whether the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering practices for the maximum volume of CCR and CCR wastewater which can be impounded therein.
+(d)(1) The owner or operate of the CCR unit must conduct initial and periodic\ structural stability assessments and document whether the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering practices for the maximum volume of CCR and CCR wastewater which can be impounded therein.
 The assessment must, at a minimum, document whether the CCR unit has been designed, constructed, operated, and maintained with: